 Petitions.
-Any person who is aggrieved by a University decision or intended (a) decision in connection with a University decision, shall file a written notice of intent to protest with the purchasing director.
-Director of Purchasing.
-The notice embodying such protest shall be received in the purchasing department Purchasing Department of the department issuing the competitive solicitation before the end of the 72 hour posting period or within 72 hours after the protestant received actual notice by other delivery of the decision, whichever occurs first.
-A notice of protest is not considered filed until it is actually received in the Purchasing Department which issued the solicitation.
-Within ten (10) consecutive calendar days after the notice of protest is filed, the protestant shall file a formal written protest in both the Office of the University President and the department to which the notice of intent to protest was filed, which shall state with particularity the facts, and law upon which the notice of protest is based.
-A solicitation protest bond pursuant to this rule, payable to the University in an amount equal to the ten (10) percent of the University's estimate of the total volume of the contract or \$10,000, whichever, is less, shall be filed with the with the formal written protest.
-In the case of a competitive solicitation, the University's statement of the quantity on the competitive solicitation shall serve as the University's estimate of the volume of the volume of the contract.
+Any person who is aggrieved by a University decision or intended (a) decision in connection with a University decision, shall file a written notice of intent to protest with the purchasing director of the department issuing the competitive solicitation.
+The notice embodying such protest shall be received in the purchasing department of the department issuing the competitive solicitation before the end of the 72 hour posting period or within 72 hours after the protestant received actual notice by other delivery of the decision, whichever occurs first.
+A notice of protest is not considered filed until it is actually received in the Ppurchasing D department which issued the solicitation.
+Within ten (10) consecutive calendar days after the notice of protest is filed, the protestant shall file a formal written protest in both the Office of the University President and in the department to which the notice of intent to protest was filed, which shall state with particularity the facts, and law upon which the notice of protest is based.
 No time service will be added to the above to time limits for mail service.
-Failure to timely file the notice of protest, the formal notice of protest or a solicitation protest bond shall constitute a waiver of right to protest under this regulation and BOG Regulation 18.002. rule and s.
-120.57 (3), Florida Statutes.
+Failure to timely file the notice of protest, the formal notice of protest or a solicitation protest bond shall constitute a waiver of right to protest under this regulation and BOG Regulation 18.002.

-- (b) Informal Procedures: Unless superseded by a subsequent Board of
+(b) Informal Procedures : Unless superseded by a subsequent Board ofGovernor's Regulation, the following shall apply:

-Governor's Regulation, the following shall apply: - 1.
-Upon receipt of the petition, the presiding officer shall issue to the protestant a notice of the informal proceeding in accordance with s.
+1. Upon receipt of the petition, the presiding officer shall issue to the protestant a notice of the informal proceeding in accordance with s.
 120.57(2), Florida Statutes.
-Petitions to intervene will be considered on their merits as received. - 2.
-At or prior to the informal proceeding, or as directed by the presiding officer, the protestant may submit any written or physical materials, objects, statements, affidavits and arguments that the protestant deems relevant to the issues raised. - 3.
-In the proceeding the protestant, his representative or counsel, may also present written or oral evidence and arguments in opposition to the action if the university or its refusal to act.
-However, neither direct nor cross examination of witnesses will be permitted, although the presiding officer may make whatever inquires deemed pertinent to a determination of the process. - 4.
-The judicial rules of evidence shall not apply and the presiding officer shall issue a decision on such information adduced in the course of the proceeding upon which reasonably prudent persons may rely on in the conduct of their affairs. - 5.
-The proceedings shall not be mechanically recorded unless the purchasing director Director of Purchasing receives a request for such recording at least three (3) working days prior to the date of the proceedings.
+Petitions to intervene will be considered on their merits as received.

+2. At or prior to the informal proceeding, or as directed by the presiding officer, the protestant may submit any written or physical materials, objects, statements, affidavits and arguments that the protestant deems relevant to the issues raised.

+3. In the proceeding the protestant, his representative or counsel, may also present written or oral evidence and arguments in opposition to the action if the university or its refusal to act.
+However, neither direct nor cross examination of witnesses will be permitted, although the presiding officer may make whatever inquires deemed pertinent to a determination of the process.

+4. The judicial rules of evidence shall not apply and the presiding officer shall issue a decision on such information adduced in the course of the proceeding upon which reasonably prudent persons may rely on in the conduct of their affairs.

+5. The proceedings shall not be mechanically recorded unless the purchasing director receives a request for such recording at least three (3) working days prior to the date of the proceedings.
 If such request is for mechanical recording, the University will provide the appropriate equipment and operation personnel at its expense.
 If such request is for stenographic recording, the requesting party shall arrange for the appearance of a certified court reporter and shall bear the expense of such appearance.